ccli3896/RLWorms/README.md

+# RLWorms
+Setting up C elegans as an RL environment.
+To accompany paper [Improving animal behaviors through a neural interface with deep reinforcement learning](https://www.biorxiv.org/content/10.1101/2022.09.19.508590v2.article-metrics) by Li, Kreiman, and Ramanathan (2023).

+# System requirements
+Training can be completed on any machine with Pytorch (tested on torch==2.0.1).
+The demo has been tested on a 2020 MacBook Pro with an Apple M1 chip running Ventura 13.4.1.
+For the manuscript, the computations were run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
+GPU types available to us are in [this list.](https://docs.rc.fas.harvard.edu/kb/running-jobs/#Using_GPUs)
+Training completed in under an hour with these resources and a memory pool of 10gb for all cores during an array of training jobs of 20-30 agents.

+For the hardware setup in the manuscript (Figure 1), we used an Edmund Optics 5012 LE Monochrome USB 3.0 camera or a ThorLabs DCC1545M with [pypyueye](https://github.com/galaunay/pypyueye.git).
+Lights for optogenetic illumination were Kessil PR160L LEDs at wavelengths of 467 nm for blue and 525 nm for green.
+LEDs were controlled by National Instruments DAQmx devices with the [nidaqmx library](https://nidaqmx-python.readthedocs.io/en/latest/).

+Due to hardware compatibility issues, data collection and evaluation on live animals must be completed on a Windows machine (all live animal data collected using Windows 10 and 11 OS).

+# Installation guide
 A conda environment with the required dependencies for agent training can be built from `./Training scripts/rlworms-env.yml`.
 The time required is the time to install Pytorch and its dependencies.

 # Demo